 A stronger-than-expected 177,000 jobs were added to the U.S. economy in April, as reported by the U.S. Department of Labor on Friday, surprising bearish economists.
 Unemployment remained steady at 4.2%.
 Following the news, both traditional and crypto markets experienced a surge, with Bitcoin (BTC) hovering just below $98K.

-A prediction of 135,000 job additions had been made by economists at data analysis firm Factset on Thursday, 42,000 less than the actual government report.
-At the time of reporting, the S&P 500, Nasdaq, and Dow Jones Industrial Average were up by 1.64%, 1.88%, and 1.50%, respectively.
-According to CoinMarketCap data, a modest 0.21% increase was recorded in the crypto market, which now holds a market capitalization of $3.04 trillion.
+On Thursday, economists at data analysis firm FactSet predicted that the U.S. would add 135,000 jobs—42,000 fewer than the actual figure reported by the government.
+At the time of reporting, the S&P 500, Nasdaq, and Dow Jones Industrial Average rose by 1.64%, 1.88%, and 1.50%, respectively.
+Meanwhile, the crypto market also climbed modestly by 0.21%, reaching a total market capitalization of $3.04 trillion, according to CoinMarketCap.

-Earlier in the week, it was reported by the Department of Commerce that the U.S. economy had contracted by 0.3%.
-Then, on Thursday, data released by the Department of Labor showed that 241,000 unemployed Americans had filed for jobless benefits during the week ending April 26.
-The negative data, which at times caused BTC to stumble and rattled traditional markets, was largely attributed to President Donald Trump’s controversial tariff policies.
-However, with strong jobs data now available and $98K in sight, Standard Chartered Bank’s forecast of a “fresh all-time high” of $120K by the summer now seems less unreasonable.
+Earlier in the week, the Department of Commerce reported that the U.S. economy contracted by 0.3%.
+Then, on Thursday, the Department of Labor released data showing that 241,000 unemployed Americans filed for jobless benefits during the week ending April 26.
+Many attributed the negative data—which occasionally caused BTC to stumble and unsettled traditional markets—to President Donald Trump’s controversial tariff policies.
+However, with strong jobs data now available and Bitcoin approaching $98K, Standard Chartered Bank’s forecast of a “fresh all-time high” of $120K by summer now appears more realistic.

-A fresh all-time high of $120K in Q2 is being anticipated by Geoffrey Kendrick, head of digital assets research at Standard Chartered.
+Geoffrey Kendrick, head of digital assets research at Standard Chartered, anticipates a fresh all-time high of $120K for Bitcoin in Q2.
 He also stated that his end-of-year forecast remains at $200K.

 Market Metrics Overview

-Despite the price increase, a sharp decline of 15.10% was observed in Bitcoin’s 24-hour trading volume, which dropped to $27.20 billion, signaling a slowdown in market activity.
+Despite the price increase, Bitcoin’s 24-hour trading volume sharply declined by 15.10%, dropping to $27.20 billion.
+This drop signals a slowdown in market activity.
 However, Bitcoin’s market capitalization saw a slight increase to $1.93 trillion, up 0.15% from the previous day, reflecting continued investor interest.
 Bitcoin’s dominance in the broader crypto market also rose by 0.16 percentage points to 64.85%, reaching its highest level since 2021.

-Mixed signals were shown by activity in the derivatives market.
-According to Coinglass, a slight dip of 0.30% was recorded in BTC futures open interest, which fell to $67.69 billion.
+Activity in the derivatives market showed mixed signals.
+According to Coinglass, BTC futures open interest slightly dipped by 0.30%, falling to $67.69 billion.
 Over the past 24 hours, total liquidations amounted to $661,120, with long positions accounting for the majority of the liquidations at $551,770, indicating that bulls may have misjudged the market’s short-term direction.
 In contrast, short sellers experienced only $109,350 in liquidations, suggesting a more cautious and defensive approach.